doanvalerie/pokemini-website/docs/implementation.md

 HTTP GET requests to retrieve the coordinates of the nearest Pokémon.
 If there are not enough Pokémon within a 100-meter radius of the user, the server adds more nearby Pokémon to the database.
-Furthermore, if the user is within a 10-meter radius of the nearest Pokémon, a Fight-or-Flee page should be rendered.
+Furthermore, if the user is within a 10-meter radius of the nearest Pokémon, a fight-or-flee page should be rendered.
 On our Express server, this resource is located at the following API route, where latitude and longitude are passed as query parameters.
 The API expects the latitude and longitude to be in the format of decimal degrees.